rzel/jNV/README.md

 #### Why

-While the groovy version is nice, I found myself tending towards a java version for a few reasons:
+While the groovy version was nice, I found myself tending towards a java version for a few reasons:

 1. The groovy-all-x.jar adds about 6.7 mb to the app's size.
 For a simple app like this, that's unacceptable.
 2. While developing the groovy version, I had as many tabs with the original Javadocs and Swing tutorials opened as I had tabs with Groovy docs; not to mention quite a few stackoveflow tabs for specific groovy questions that the official docs either didnt have answers to or had hidden them well.
 This is not just a documentation problem, but a comprehension problem: with Java I have to keep "just" the Java platform in my head; with Groovy I have to keep not just the Groovy platform, but also how it interacts with the underlying Java platform and how that platform works in and of itself.